How to Get Rid of Teenage Spots and Acne in 3 Simple Steps

-We tried several at home treatments such as Clearasil and Neutrogena, none of which worked for her skin, other than to give maybe the slightest improvement.
+We tried several at-home treatments such as Clearasil and Neutrogena, none of which worked for her skin, other than to give maybe the slightest improvement.
 At this point, I decided to take her to a dermatologist.
-He gave me a regime to follow to get rid of her acne - and it worked!
-She now has only a very occasional small pimple, and none of the under the skin, painful, red lumps.
+He gave me a regime to follow to get rid of her acne—and it worked!
+She now has only a very occasional small pimple, and none of those under-the-skin, painful, red lumps.

 Please note: My daughter had what I would call moderate acne.
-It wasn't just a few pimples, but it wasn't full cystic acne.
-If you have very severe acne you might need an antibiotic or prescription medication as well, so this might not work for you.
+It was more than just a few pimples, but it wasn't full cystic acne.
+If you have very severe acne, you might need an antibiotic or prescription medication as well, so this might not work for you.

 Step 1: Cleanse Your Skin

 The first step is simply to cleanse your skin.
 You do this to remove the excess oil, which in people with acne can be quite substantial.
 You should do this morning and night.
 It cleanses the skin so that the treatment cream (I'll show you that later) is free to work without a barrier of oil between it and the spots.

 Step 2: Treat With Benzac Benzoyl Peroxide Cream

 This cream is the second step in the treatment that my dermatologist recommended. (again a cheap, but highly effective, cream that you can buy at the pharmacy) comes in three strengths: 2.5%, 5% and 10% benzoyl peroxide.
 Benzoyl Peroxide cream